 About Farmers & Merchants Bancorp

 Farmers & Merchants Bancorp, traded on the OTCQX under the symbol FMCB, is the parent company of Farmers & Merchants Bank of Central California, also known as F&M Bank.
 Founded in 1916, F&M Bank is a locally owned and operated community bank, which proudly serves California through 32 convenient locations.
-We are the 15th largest bank lender to agriculture in the United States, and the largest community bank lender to agriculture west of the Rocky Mountains.
+We are the 13th largest bank lender to agriculture in the United States, and the largest community bank lender to agriculture west of the Rocky Mountains.
 In 2013, the Bank began an expansion into the San Francisco Bay Area with new full-service branches in Walnut Creek and Concord.
-In early 2018, a loan production office opened in Napa, which converted to a full-service branch in September 2018.
+In early 2018, a loan production office opened in Napa and was converted to a full-service branch in September 2018.
 The Bank offers a full complement of loan, deposit, equipment leasing and treasury management products to businesses, as well as a full suite of consumer banking products.
 The FDIC awarded F&M Bank the highest possible rating of "Outstanding" in their CRA evaluation.
-Farmers & Merchants Bancorp has paid dividends for 83 consecutive years and we have increased dividends for 53 consecutive years.
-As a result, Farmers & Merchants Bancorp is a member of a select group of only 26 publicly traded companies referred to as “Dividend Kings.”
+Farmers & Merchants Bancorp has paid dividends for 85 consecutive years and we have increased dividends for 55 consecutive years.
+As a result, we are a member of a select group of only 30 publicly traded companies referred to as “Dividend Kings.”
+Additionally, the Bank has maintained a 5-Star rating from BauerFinancial for 29 consecutive years, longer than any other commercial bank in the state of California.
 For more information about Farmers & Merchants Bancorp and F&M Bank, visit fmbonline.com.

 Statements concerning future performance, developments or events, expectations for growth and income forecasts, and any other guidance on future periods, constitute forward-looking statements that are subject to a number of risks and uncertainties.
 Actual results may differ materially from stated expectations.
 Specific factors include, but are not limited to, loan production, balance sheet management, levels of net interest margin, the ability to control costs and expenses, interest rate changes, the competitive environment, financial and regulatory policies of the United States government, water management issues in California and general economic conditions.
 Additional information on these and other factors that could affect financial results are included in our Securities and Exchange Commission filings.
 The Company disclaims any obligation to update any such factors or to publicly announce the results of any revisions to any forward-looking statements contained herein to reflect future events or developments.